kstenerud/dogma/v1/dogma_v1.md

 var(variable_name: identifier, value: bits | numbers): bits | numbers =
     """
-    Binds `value` to a local variable for subsequent re-use in the current namespace.
+    Binds `value` to a local variable for subsequent re-use in the local namespace.

     `var` transparently passes through the type and value of `value`, meaning that the context around the `var` call behaves as though only what the `var` function surrounded is present.